-recognized as counterfeit or declared counterfeit after the award is rendered; a document that was concealed by the opposing party and is decisive is discovered after the award is made; or the award is based on the deceit of one party during the dispute examination (Indonesia).
+AADR Law, 1999, Art.
+70 stipulates that for an arbitral award to be annulled, one of the following elements must be met: a document submitted during the examination is recognized as counterfeit or declared counterfeit after the award is rendered; a document that was concealed by the opposing party and is decisive is discovered after the award is made; or the award is based on the deceit of one party during the dispute examination (Indonesia).

-&lt;sup>60 Setyawati Fitrianggraeni, Eva Fatimah Fauziah, and Sri Purnama, Dealing with Unsatisfactory Arbitral Awards: Observing the Grounds of Annulment of Arbitral Awards in Indonesia, 40(6) JOURNAL OF INTERNATIONAL ARBITRATION (2023) 747.
+60 Setyawati Fitrianggraeni, Eva Fatimah Fauziah, and Sri Purnama, Dealing with Unsatisfactory Arbitral Awards: Observing the Grounds of Annulment of Arbitral Awards in Indonesia, 40(6) IOURNAL OF INTERNATIONAL ARBITRATION 747, (2023).

-&lt;sup>61 The data is a record of court decisions that consider elements in Article 70 AADR Law, reasons outside Article 70 AADR Law, and a combination of the two in the 2019-2022 period.
+The data is a record of court decisions that consider elements in Article 70 AADR Law, reasons outside Article 70 AADR Law, and a combination of the two in the 2019-2022 period.
 There are 68% of decisions that consider elements in Article 70 AADR Law, 24% of decisions that consider reasons outside Article 70 AADR Law, and 8% of decisions that consider a combination of both.

-&lt;sup>62 The data is a record of court decisions which consider several elements at once in Art.
+The data is a record of court decisions which consider several elements at once in Art.
 70 AADR Law during the 2019-2022 period.
 As many as 3% of the total annulment decisions consider Art.
 70(a), 9% of the total decisions consider Art.
 70(b), 37% of the total decisions consider Art.
 70(c), and 51% of the total decisions consider various elements simultaneously in Art.
 70; see, Id., 747-748.

-&lt;sup>63 While courts are indeed obligated to address the grounds presented by the parties for annulment, the overarching legal framework mandates that any ground for annulment must strictly conform to the stipulations of Article 70.
+While courts are indeed obligated to address the grounds presented by the parties for annulment, the overarching legal framework mandates that any ground for annulment must strictly conform to the stipulations of Article 70.
 This obligation reflects the judiciary's responsibility to interpret the law based on the evidence and arguments presented and to ensure legal decisions align with established legal standards.
-However, in practice, judges have sometimes granted annulments based on grounds beyond those specified in Article 70, reflecting a broader judicial assessment of each case's circumstances.
-While intended to ensure equitable justice, this approach underscores the need for more straightforward guidelines to prevent discrepancies in the application of the law.
+However, in practice, judges have sometimes granted annulments based on grounds beyond those